yue-here/yue-here.github.io/glyffuser2/index.md

   .outputImage {
     display: block;
     margin: 20px auto;
-    max-width: 80%; /* Adjust the width of the image relative to the window size */ }
+    max-width: 100%; /* Adjust the width of the image relative to the window size */ }
   .sliderValue {
-    min-width: 100px; /* Ensure the value box has some width */
+    min-width: 90px; /* Ensure the value box has some width */
-    text-align: right; /* Align the text inside the value box to the right */ }
+    text-align: left; /* Align the text inside the value box to the right */ }
   .autoplayButton {
     min-width: 60px; /* Set a fixed minimum width for the button */
     margin-right: 10px; /* Add some space between the button and the value */ }
-  body {
-    margin: 0; /* Remove default margin */
-    padding: 0; /* Remove default padding */
-  }
 </style>